yassine-mrad/formio-react-native-documentation/docs/guides/rtl-implementation-guide.md

 ## Automatic RTL Support

-When you set an RTL language in the `I18nProvider`, the library automatically:
+When you set an RTL language in the `FormioProvider`'s `i18n` config, the library automatically:

 1.  **Mirrors Layouts**: Flex containers using `row` direction are reversed.
 2.  **Aligns Text**: Text alignment switches from left to right.